 Dangers & Risks of Mixing Xanax & Suboxone

-Mixing opioids like Suboxone with benzodiazepines such as Xanax can increase the risk for a fatal overdose.
-In 2020, approximately 16% of opioid overdose deaths involved benzodiazepines.
+Mixing opioids like Suboxone with benzodiazepines such as Xanax can increase the risk of a fatal overdose.
+In 2021, approximately 14% of opioid overdose deaths involved benzodiazepines.

-Both of these medications suppress breathing and cause sedation (the main causes of fatal overdose).
-Both impair your ability to think clearly and make rational decisions.
+Both of these medications suppress breathing and cause sedation (the main cause of fatal overdose).
+Moreover, both impair your ability to think clearly and make rational decisions.

-When mixed, these two drugs can interact to cause the following:
+When mixed, these Suboxone and Xanax can interact to cause the following:

 - Severe drowsiness